sagemath/sagecell/doc/embedding.rst

 Output Location
 ^^^^^^^^^^^^^^^

-This sets the location of the output elements of a Sage Cell, which includes the session output and server messages::
+This sets the location of the output elements of a Sage cell, which includes the session output and server messages::

    { ..